 Anthony Ciangalini, a Kono franchisee and operator of a truck that roves South Jersey and Philadelphia, said the operation started out with a simple cart.
 The concept of Kono originated with a master chef in Italy, Ciangalini said, and soon exploded into a worldwide craze.

-Ciangalini said the reception at the Sea Isle festival was “fantastic” and noted that “a lot of people are curious” about the unique take on a classic food.
+Ciangalini said the reception at the Sea Isle festival was “fantastic” for him; noting that “a lot of people are curious” about the unique take on a classic food.

-Ron Bzdewka, the owner, said the operation’s rise to fame started in 2008 when he received a call from Food Network.
-The House of Cupcakes team won $10,000 and after that, Bzdewka said, “all hell broke loose,” and what was once a small bakery in Princeton became four food trucks with an additional brick and mortar location soon to open in Saudi Arabia.
+Ron Bzdewka, the owner, says their rise to fame started in 2008 when he received a call from Food Network.
+The House of Cupcakes team won $10,000 and after that, Bzdewka said, “all hell broke loose,” for them; what was once a small bakery in Princeton became four food trucks with an additional brick and mortar location.

 The House of Cupcakes truck offers 12 varieties.
 Bzdewka said red velvet is the top-seller by far, but his personal favorite is chocolate chip cookie dough.